HymnSite.com's Suggested Hymns

 Tune: MARION, Meter: SM with Refrain

 We have it on great authority.
 Christ told us that the pure in heart will see God.
 But what is it to be "pure?"
 I looked it up in Meriam-Webster's Collegiate Dictionary.
 The dictionary provides a number of definitions.
 Pure can mean something that is free from moral fault or guilt.
 In another sense, it refers to something that is not mixed with anything else.
-There are several more definitions, but these should give us a good start.
+There are several more definitions, but these give us a good start.

 1. Rejoice, ye pure in heart;